-DUNLOP SLAZENGER v COMMISSION

-(a) The existence of a practice decided in concert with AWS

-- The applicant maintains that printing the initials of the Netherlands national tennis federation (KNLTB) on its products was the result of unilateral action taken by it and was announced to AWS at their meeting on 15 and 16 May 1986, as the Commission accepted in the Decision where it acknowledged that 'the implementation of this measure ... was due to DSI' (recital 40).
-The use of these initials was moreover part of its general policy of seeking, in common with other businesses, national tennis federation endorsement for commercial reasons. - The Commission argues that, even if the measure was conceived by the applicant alone and even if the use of official logos and initials indicating endorsement by sporting federations may not in itself be contrary to Article 85(1) of the Treaty, the existence in this case of a concerted practice between the applicant and AWS with a view to thereby identifying and putting a stop to parallel imports is indisputable, as is shown by a series of documents which it adduces as evidence.

-- The Court refers to the documents relied on by the Commission, and in particular to the following: - the abovementioned minutes dated 28 May 1986 of a meeting between the applicant and AWS on 15 and 16 May 1986, which read: 'When the new tin is sold it will have a sticker on the lid: KNLTB official so that AWS can directly identify any parallel balls';
+DUNLOP SLAZENGER v COMMISSION (a) The existence of a practice decided in concert with AWS Summary of the pleas in law and main arguments of the parties The applicant maintains that printing the initials of the Netherlands national tennis federation (KNLTB) on its products was the result of unilateral action taken by it and was announced to AWS at their meeting on 15 and 16 May 1986, as the Commission accepted in the Decision where it acknowledged that 'the implementation of this measure was due to DSI' (recital 40).
+The use of these initials was moreover part of its general policy of seeking, in common with other businesses, national tennis federation endorsement for commercial reasons.
+The Commission argues that, even if the measure was conceived by the applicant alone and even if the use of official logos and initials indicating endorsement by sporting federations may not in itself be contrary to Article 85(1) of the Treaty, the existence in this case of a concerted practice between the applicant and AWS with a view to thereby identifying and putting a stop to parallel imports is indisputable, as is shown by a series of documents which it adduces as evidence.
+Assessment of the Court The Court refers to the documents relied on by the Commission, and in particular to the following: - the abovementioned minutes dated 28 May 1986 of a meeting between the applicant and AWS on 15 and 16 May 1986, which read: 'When the new tin is sold it will have a sticker on the lid: KNLTB official so that AWS can directly identify any parallel balls';